 The Dog Festival or Kukur Tihar

-Day two of the Tihar festival in Nepal is much more colorful than the crow festival.
+Day two of the week long Tihar festival in Nepal and it’s much more colorful than the previous days crow festival.
 It’s the celebration of “man’s best friend” the dog.

 Known as Kukur Tihar (Nepalese) or Khichā Pujā (Newar) it’s celebrated all over the country by both Hindus, Newars and tourists alike.

 Humankind’s close relationship with their loyal canine friends has a long history.
 Devotion, love and work companions are celebrated in Nepal just as everywhere else in the world.
 There is some history too.

 Lord Yamaraj, the god of death, is believed to use dogs as his messengers.
 So every year dogs are given thanks to in Nepal.

 Dogs also barked before the 2015 earthquake and before the aftershocks thereby giving warnings to people.
 Dogs were also extremely helpful in locating human survivors in the collapsed buildings.

 The day starts like any other.
 The sun shines and the sleepy dogs stretch out on footpaths, roads and open spaces to soak up the sun.

 Their naps don’t last long though as people come by and give a tika (red dye) to the forehead of the dog.

 More festive people have small colorful garlands made and place them around the dogs neck.